Show All Answers

 No permit is needed for a garage sale, however certain restrictions do apply:

-Call 216-291-2323 or Email Community Relations for further details.
+Email Community Relations for more details.
 Permits are needed for estate and liquidation sales; such permits can be obtained in the:

 Community Relations Office40 Severance CircleCity HallCleveland Heights, OH 44118